-On April 5, 1933, President Franklin D. Roosevelt issued an executive order making private ownership of gold illegal.
-The order forced Americans to sell their bullion to the Treasury at the then legal price of $20.32.
+On April 5, 1933, President Franklin D. Roosevelt issued an executive order making private ownership of gold bars and gold coins illegal.
+The order forced Americans to sell their gold bullion to the Treasury at the then legal price of $20.32.

 Gold ownership remained illegal in the US until 1974.